|

 the stove.
 Most multi-fuel stoves need to be pre-heated when

-which uses liquid or paste alcohol.
-We have a couple that allow
+pre-heat pan which uses liquid or paste alcohol.

-you to dribble some of the fuel into a pan, light it and when it
+We have a couple that allow you to dribble some of the fuel

-just about burns away the burner should be hot enough to
+away, the burner should be hot enough to volatize the fuel from

-volatize the fuel from the tank for proper burning.
+the tank for proper burning.

 My last choice would be solar cooking.